philrz/super/docs/language/expressions.md

 ```

 Casts may be used with complex types as well.
 As long as the target type can
-accommodate the value, the case will be recursively applied to the components
+accommodate the value, the cast will be recursively applied to the components
 of a nested value.
 For example,
 ```mdtest-spq
 # spq